ZiHao256/ZiHao256/README.md

 - 🌱 I’m currently learning DDB(distributed database) with Warmchay, I want to be excellent like chay!!

-- ⚡ Fun fact: i ❤️ stitch/ LOL👊
+- ❤️ Fun fact: stitch / LOL👊

 - 📫 How to reach me: ZiHao626@gmail.com / 2638779206@qq.com